Books by MVS

 The Appendix offers substantial industry resources, integrating updated content from the MVS Marketing Blog and Resource Guide and more.
 Among the many areas of information provided are lists of national industry trade associations for photographers, not-for-profit organizations by state, photography industry membership organizations, continuing education resources, Volunteer Lawyers for the Arts resources, selected photography events that offer portfolio reviews, and photography and photobook fairs organized by season/location.

-This self-published title will be available Spring 2015; pre-orders will begin in early February.
+This self-published title will be available mid-2015; pre-orders will begin in early Spring.

 Complimentary instructor copy with orders of five or more copies.

 Instructors, contact Kelsey Vance at firstname.lastname@example.org for details.